-The Help Center Fighting Against Sexual Assault is a feminist organization that helps women and adolescent girls from 12 years and over who have been victims of sexual assault.
+The Help Center Fighting Against Sexual Assault is a feminist organization that helps womens and teens from 12 years and over who have been victims of sexual assault.

-The center offers services of direct assistance for the victim and their close relatives, prevention and awareness as well as participating and initiating struggles and political actions.
+The center offers services of direct help for the victim and their relatives, prevention and awareness as well as participating and initiating advocacy and political actions.

 In this section, you will find some answers to your questions.
 Don’t hesitate to look further in this section in order to inform yourself.
 You can also get in touch with us by dialling 819-563-9999.
 An intervener from the CALACS Agression Estrie will be present to speak with you and answer all your questions.

 If you have been sexually assaulted :